pgorman/dangerjaunt/minirules.md

 AC: 15 HD: 12+2 (CR 13) Move: 15'' XP: 2300

 Cloud giants live in cloud castles.
-Their m\^{e}l\'{e}e attack deals 3d6 damage, and they throw boulders for 6d6 damage.
+Their melee attack deals 3d6 damage, and they throw boulders for 6d6 damage.
 They enslave captives on their cloud islands.

 ### Giant, Fire ###